communityinclusion/communityinclusion.org/src/pages/news/2025-11-06_hiring-new-ici-director.md

 ---
 title: "We’re Hiring!
-The Institute for Community Inclusion is Hiring a New Director"
+The ICI is Hiring a New Director"
 description: ""
 path: "/news/2025-11-06_hiring-new-ici-director"
 date: "2025-11-06"